TrainTheTrainer/ELIXIR-EXCELERATE-TtT/courses/Oeiras_2017_January/README.md

 # EXCELERATE-TtT

-# Train the Trainer Pilot Course for instructors and future instructors of the GTPB Programme.
+# Train the Trainer Pilot Course <br>
+##for instructors and future instructors of the GTPB Programme.

 **Instructor:**